ysndr/MSc-Thesis/chapter/methodology.md

 The focus of the NLS as presented in this work is to implement a foundational set of LSP features as described in [@sec:capability].
 In order to process these capabilities efficiently as per [@sec:performance], NLS needs to store more information than what is originally present in a Nickel AST (cf. [@sec:nickel-ast]), such as information about references these can be deduced from the AST lazily, it would require the repeated traversal of arbitrarily large tree with an associated cost to performance.
-Therefore as hinted in [@sec:code-analysis], optimization is directed to efficient lookup from a pre-processed report.
+Therefore, as hinted in [@sec:code-analysis], optimization is directed to efficient lookup from a pre-processed report.
 Since most LSP commands refer to code positions, the intermediate structure must allow efficient lookup of analysis results based on positions.